Tagcod3r/QR_IMAGE/README.md

 - **EJS (for templating)**
 - **qr-image (for generating QR codes)**
 - **body-parser (for parsing POST request data)**

 ## Preview

-- **Here is a preview of the game's frontend.
-The layout and user interface display the country and its corresponding capital for the user to guess.**
+- **Here is a preview of the page's frontend.
+The layout and user interface display the area where the user can enter their URL and it redirects to the QR image.**

   - **Front-End**

   ![Screenshot 2024-12-11 192835](https://github.com/user-attachments/assets/7095eb08-5e2d-4c86-bc3f-f83dea90cdd8)

-  - **Score updation**
+  - **QR-Image and Download option**

   ![Screenshot 2024-12-11 193232](https://github.com/user-attachments/assets/ab361c55-f3dc-45ef-9c82-e75162a1c9ff)
   ![copy](https://github.com/user-attachments/assets/c7156972-c5d5-4b4c-a8d5-565c3ebb133e)